BOOK A DEMO CONTACT US

 Modern scanners and capture software have features to help create clean scans, even with difficult documents.
 Getting a clean image affects extraction rates more than anything else so it is worth investing in the right scanners and ensuring that suppliers send you clean images.

 Above all DO NOT WRITE ON OR MARK THE INVOICE BEFORE IT IS SCANNED.
-Ticks and comments, date stamps and highlighter will ruin the OCR results.
-If you wish to check invoices manually for assurance or apply manual receipting processes, then do it after they have been scanned.
+Ticks and comments, date stamps and highlighter will ruin the OCR results, it doesn’t help the results by circling the invoice number because how will it know?
+They aren’t pre-programmed to look for an invoice number with a circle around it.

 This is how many dots per inch the page is been scanned and captured at.
 For good OCR, even with clean images, the resolution of the scan must be 300 Dots Per Inch (DPI) as opposed to 200 DPI.
 Higher resolutions, greater than 300dpi, are not necessarily better because few OCR engines can make use of them.
 The DPI is usually set by altering the scan configuration in the document capture software.